Princess Michael of Kent: Finances

 Prince Michael has never received a parliamentary annuity or an allowance from the Privy Purse.
 The couple have had the use of a five-bedroom, five-reception grace and favour apartment at Kensington Palace.
-The Queen had paid the rent for the apartment at a market rate of £120,000 annually from her own private funds with the couple paying the nominal amount of £70 per week.
+Queen Elizabeth II had paid the rent for the apartment at a market rate of £120,000 annually from her own private funds with the couple paying the nominal amount of £70 per week.
 The rent goes to the Grant-in-aid, provided by the Government for the maintenance of the Occupied Royal Palaces.
 The rent is based on the current rate for commercially rented properties at Kensington Palace, and is recorded in the overall figures for commercial rents in the Grant-in-aid annual report.
 This rent payment by the Queen is "in recognition of the Royal engagements and work for various charities which Prince and Princess Michael of Kent have undertaken at their own expense, and without any public funding", according to a statement released by the British Monarchy Media Centre.

 In 2008, it was announced that it had been agreed that Prince and Princess Michael would pay rent of £120,000 a year from their own funds from 2010.
 Members of Parliament on the public accounts committee had demanded the change after the Kents' rent had come to light.
 The Kents have lived in the apartment since 1979, paying only their utility bills prior to 2002.